PSHE/RSHE (Personal Development)

 Personal, Social, Health and Economics Education is at the heart of our curriculum and school ethos.
+Here at Rigby Hall we call our PSHE lessons Personal Development.
 Whilst it is taught as a discrete subject weekly, the curriculum content underpins every aspect of school life to enable pupils to develop resilience, respect for self and others and empathy.

 Rigby Hall follow the PSHE Framework for Pupils with SEND.
 Throughout key stages 1-4 pupils develop awareness of:

 - self-awareness (recognising own strengths and working/playing with others)

 - self-care, support and safety (keeping safe and recognising risks)

 - managing feelings (explore their own emotions and feelings in a range of different ways)

 - changing and growing (recognising changes during puberty, knowing the meaning of consent and recognising healthy & unhealthy relationships)

 - healthy lifestyles (keeping mentally and physically well)

 - the world I live in (respecting differences, jobs, finances and taking care of the environment)

 PSHE supports pupils in developing the necessary life skills to allow them to be independent individuals in their community.